The FRTOL Practical Test

 Two-way voice radio, headset incorporating PTT functionality, CAA aide memoir and frequency chart

-The new FRTOL practical test requires the candidate to have spent a significant time training and practising UK RTF procedures; a training course of between 10 – 15 hours along with pre-test rehearsal time should be expected.
+The FRTOL Practical test requires the candidate to have spent significant time training and rehearsing UK RTF procedures; somewhere between 10 and 15 hours is not uncommon.

 Booking the FRTOL Practical Test

 Bookings can be made directly with us.
-Prior to booking the practical test please make sure you have thoroughly read the UK CAA’s Guidance for FRTOL Practical Test Candidates CAP 2325 and also that you have a completed and signed SRG 1171 form* and evidence of having passed the Communications theoretical knowledge examination.
-These documents can be emailed to us when arranging the test or brought with you on the day of the test.
+Prior to booking the practical test, please make sure you have thoroughly read the UK CAA’s Guidance for FRTOL Practical Test Candidates CAP 2325 and that you have completed and signed the SRG 1171 form* and have passed the Communications theoretical knowledge (TK) examination**.
+A signed SRG 1171 and proof of successful completion of the PPL Communication theoretical knowledge examination can be emailed to us when arranging the test or brought with you on the day of test.

 Arrival and Document Checking

-Prior to commencing the FRTOL Practical Test candidates will need to produce the following items to the examiner:
+Before commencing the FRTOL Practical test, candidates will need to produce the following items to the examiner:

 1. Personal photo identification (e.g. passport or photo driving licence);